EightShift/wallpopper/README.md

 python WallPopper.py
 ```

+## Python Version Compatibility

+WallPopper is compatible with Python up to version 3.9.
+It may not work correctly with newer versions.

 ## Future Development

 GUI functionality is planned for future updates to enhance user interaction and configuration options.